sebastianiag/SuperPorygon/README.txt

 ##################### Description ###########################
-Colosseo is an automated Pokemon battle simulator with an integrated model-based learning Artificial Intelligence agent capable of learning how to build a pokemon team and devise strategies that can beat common and high ranked teams on the meta
+SuperPorygon is an automated Pokemon battle simulator with an integrated model-based learning Artificial Intelligence agent capable of learning how to build a pokemon team and devise strategies that can beat common and high ranked teams on the meta